Introduction & Market Context

 Connecting autonomous agents to 30-year-old mainframes is the "last mile" problem.

-The shift to Agentic AI is a cultural shock.
+Moving to Agentic AI is a cultural shock for most organisations.

 Skills Gap and Need for AI/Data Talent

-The UK faces a chronic shortage of AI engineers capable of building secure, agentic architectures.
+The UK has a chronic shortage of AI engineers who can build secure, agentic architectures.

-Talent War: There is a bidding war for professionals with RAG (Retrieval-Augmented Generation) and agent orchestration skills.
-A government report estimates a £400bn growth risk due to this skills gap, forcing reliance on expensive external Systems Integrators.
+Talent War: There's a bidding war for people with RAG (Retrieval-Augmented Generation) and agent orchestration skills.
+A government report estimates this skills gap puts £400bn of growth at risk.
+Many companies end up relying on expensive external Systems Integrators.

 Data Governance and Quality Challenges

-• Garbage In, Disaster Out: Agents amplify data quality issues.
-Inaccurate master data leads to agents making thousands of erroneous decisions per minute (e.g., ordering wrong stock).
-58% of leaders cite data readiness as their primary hurdle.
+- Garbage In, Disaster Out: Agents amplify data quality problems.
+Bad master data means agents make thousands of wrong decisions per minute (like ordering the wrong stock).
+58% of leaders say data readiness is their biggest obstacle.

-• Hallucinations: In enterprise contexts, an agent "inventing" a fact (hallucination) can be legally damaging.
-Strict "Grounding" mechanisms are required to force agents to rely solely on verified corporate data.
+- Hallucinations: In enterprise settings, an agent "inventing" a fact can cause legal problems.
+You need strict grounding mechanisms to force agents to use only verified corporate data.

 Build vs. Buy Decision

-UK CIOs face a choice: Buy pre-packaged agents from vendors (Salesforce, Microsoft) which offer speed but potential vendor lock-in, or build custom agents on open platforms (AWS, Azure) which offer flexibility but require heavy maintenance.
+UK CIOs face a choice.
+Buy pre-packaged agents from vendors like Salesforce or Microsoft (fast but potentially locks you in), or build custom agents on open platforms like AWS or Azure (flexible but high maintenance).

 Centripe